rontarrant/gtkDcoding/docs/_posts/2019-03-26-0021-labels-with-background-colors-markup.md

 } // class MarkupSwitchButton
 ```

 The class is based on a `Button` and we drop in the fancied-up `Label`.
-Then we point the callback at the `markupSwitch()` function, a member function of the `MarkupLabel` class… which looks like this:
+Then we point the callback at the `markupSwitch()` function, a member function of the `MarkupLabel` class... which looks like this:

 ```d
 class MarkupLabel : Label